Recently featured in national media.

 07

-Do you provide online therapy for South Asian clients in New York and Massachusetts?
+Do you provide online therapy for South Asian clients in New York, New Jersey and Massachusetts?

 Absolutely.
-We offer virtual therapy sessions for South Asian clients across New York and Massachusetts.
+We offer virtual therapy sessions for South Asian clients across New York, New Jersey and Massachusetts.
 Online therapy makes it easier to prioritize your mental health without travel time, and it allows you to choose a therapist who truly understands your cultural background rather than being limited by location.
 Evening and weekend appointments are available with some providers to fit busy schedules.

 08

-What are the costs of therapy, and do you take insurance?
+What are the costs of therapy and do you accept insurance?

 09